Tamburlaine: Islamophobia

-The play has long been criticised for being anti-Muslim.
+The play has been criticised for being anti-Muslim.

 In November 2005, a production of Tamburlaine at the Barbican Arts Centre amended the scene in which Tamburlaine burns the Quran and excoriates the Islamic Prophet Muhammad; instead, he defiles books representing all religious texts.
 The director, David Farr, stated this was done "to make it very clear that his act was a giant two fingers to the entire theological system, not an[sic] piece of Christian triumphalism over the barbarous Turk".

 Some groups claimed the altering of this scene was a show of 'political correctness' and pandering to Muslim sensibilities.
 The director strongly denied this, stating:

 One other thing should be made clear.
 Never in our rehearsal discussions did we receive any pressure from the Muslim community – this was never the question.
 Never did we receive any pressure from the Young Vic or the Barbican to change any scenes.
 Never did I receive external pressure of any kind.
 The decision to focus the play away from anti-Turkish pantomime to an existential epic was artistic, mine alone, and I stand by it.